 A growing number of countries either already have or are in the process of drafting Internet laws or regulations that oblige Internet companies to put robust procedures in place for, and provide information about, the removal of illegal content, including illegal hate speech, and that provide for the levying of administrative fines on companies for non-compliance with these regulatory obligations.
 By comparison, very few countries impose criminal liability on individual senior managers or officers in relation to non-compliance with regulatory obligations.
 This Part critically assesses the arguments for and against such liability.

 In many countries, lawmakers achieve the criminalization of online hate speech primarily by criminalizing the individuals who send or post illegal hate speech via the Internet.
 In parts of the United Kingdom, for example, prosecutors can charge a person with offenses of stirring up hatred on grounds of race, religion, or sexual orientation in relation to publishing or distributing written material to the public, under sections 19 and 29C of the Public Order Act 1986, and prosecutors have applied this law to people who send or post content via the Internet.
 Thus, in R. v.
 David Hutchinson, the defendant was found guilty under section 19 for posting racist memes on VK, a Russian social media site.
 However, in a 2020 Council of Europe study on models of governance for online hate speech this Article’s author discussed the possibility of a secondary scheme of criminalization covering the behavior of persons who work for Internet companies themselves.
 In particular, this Article’s author suggested the creation of: “Offences relating to conduct of senior managers of Internet platforms or platforms as corporate entities, including (i) systemic failures to remove unlawful hate speech content, (ii) failure to disclose identities of users who post unlawful content, and (iii) failure to ensure that unlawful content is not only removed but also archived and stored securely for use in future prosecutions . . . .”
 Subsequently, the Online Safety Act 2023 created a secondary scheme of criminalization applicable to the actions of “officers” of Internet companies in the United Kingdom.
-The Act imposes on Internet companies duties to “identify, mitigate and manage” the risks of harm from “priority offences[,]” including, amongst other things, racially or religiously aggravated public order offenses.
+The Act imposes on Internet companies duties to “identify, mitigate and manage” the risks of harm from “priority offence[s,]” including, amongst other things, racially or religiously aggravated public order offenses.
 Importantly, the Act also creates a series of offenses punishable by fines and/or prison sentences relating to failures on the part of a director, manager, associate, secretary or other similar officer of an Internet company (“relevant entity”) to appropriately comply with information and audit notices issued by the online regulator, OFCOM.

 These secondary schemes of criminal liability are rare but not completely without precedent.
 In other countries, senior managers and officers of Internet companies could be held accountable through contempt of court, even in the absence of the sorts of statutory offenses provided in the United Kingdom.
 In Brazil, for example, there is scope for senior managers and officers of Internet companies to be held in contempt of court for failing to comply with court orders requiring them to take down illegal content, including illegal hate speech.